radius-project/docs/docs/content/recipes-section/overview/_index.md

 ## Features

-### Flexibility and portability of infrastructure
+### Add portability with interchangeable templates

-Recipes can be used in any environment, from dev environments to prod environments.
+Recipes can be used in any environment, from dev to prod.
 You can run a default recipe registered in your environment or select the specific Recipe you want to run.
 To run a default recipe, simply add the resource you want to your app and omit the Recipe name:

 {{< rad file="snippets/recipe-link-example.bicep" embed=true marker="//DEFAULT" >}}